mougnibas/cook-helper/README.md

 1) Installation
    1) Open https://marketplace.eclipse.org/content/sonarlint in eclipse "Internal Web Brower".
    1) Drag & Drop the "install" button into eclipse, then follow the installation instructions.
-1) Configuration
-   1) Add a "SonarQube Servers" and a "SonarLint On-The-Fly" view
-   1) On "SonarQube Servers" view, connect to the sonarcloud server
-      1) "Connect to a SonarQube server
-	  1) "Sonarcloud"
-	  1) Token : A secret one !
-	  1) Organization : mougnibas-github
-   1) Eclipse project binding
-      1) Select all eclipse project / right clic / SonarLint / Bind to a sonarqube project
-	  1) Auto bind selected projects / Finish
-   1) On "SonarQube Servers" view / right clic on the server / Update all project bindings
 1) Full scan
    1) Select all eclipse project
    1) Right clic
    1) Analyze
 1) On the fly analyze
    1) Just open a file!

-### JUnit

-1) Get and unzip a WildFly 11.0.0.Final version.
-1) Add "JBOSS_HOME" environment variable, to point to the unzip wildfly.

 ### Application Server